Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR: Method

 In practice, for the semantic case, we can discretize the semantic space using an $N \times N$ grid.
 The probability at each cell is computed based on the weighted KDE, and the final Consensus Entropy $ \delta = -\sum_{i=1}^{N^2} p_i \log p_i$, where $p_i$ is the probability at cell $i$ in the grid.
 This discretization enables efficient computation while maintaining accuracy.

 To identify the optimal strategy for combining probability distributions in our CE framework, we evaluated four aggregation methods: Sum, Max, Mean, and Mean Distance.
-As shown in Figure~\ref{fig:norm_entropy_method}, we examined how these methods perform across different grid resolutions and entropy levels.
-Importantly, all methods maintain consistent preference ordering across conditions, indicating the robustness of our entropy-based approach.
-The Mean Distance method, which directly averages the $\overline{\mathcal{E}}$ values, demonstrates particularly effective discrimination in high-entropy scenarios while maintaining computational efficiency.
-The Sum method similarly shows consistent behavior across distribution types.
-Based on these comparative results, we selected \textbf{the Mean Distance method} as our primary implementation, with Sum serving as a viable alternative for scenarios requiring different sensitivity profiles.
-Additional detailed analyses including bandwidth correlation effects and distribution visualization are provided in Appendix B.
+As shown in Figure~\ref{fig:norm_entropy_method}, all methods maintain consistent preference ordering, indicating robustness of the entropy-based approach.
+The Mean Distance method directly averages the $\overline{\mathcal{E}}$ values and is \textbf{grid-invariant} (CE values remain consistent across varying resolutions $N$) and \textbf{order-preserving} (higher agreement always yields lower CE).
+These properties, validated by simulations (Appendix B), make Mean Distance the most robust choice for practical deployment.
+Additional analyses are provided in Appendix B.

 As shown in Figure~\ref{fig:entropy}, this entropy value effectively captures \textbf{the degree of agreement among model predictions}.
-In low-entropy scenarios (Figure~\ref{fig:entropy}a), predictions form tight clusters around the ground truth, indicating high confidence.
-In contrast, medium-entropy (Figure~\ref{fig:entropy}b) and high-entropy (Figure~\ref{fig:entropy}c) settings show progressively greater divergence.
+In low-entropy scenarios (Figure~\ref{fig:entropy}: a2), predictions form tight clusters around the ground truth.
+In contrast, medium-entropy (Figure~\ref{fig:entropy}: b2) and high-entropy (Figure~\ref{fig:entropy}: c2) settings show progressively greater divergence.

 The Consensus Entropy $\delta$ serves as our core uncertainty metric—lower values indicate higher agreement and likely correctness, while higher values signal potential errors or ambiguities.
 This metric provides a direct measure of output reliability \textbf{without requiring ground truth labels, enabling fully unsupervised quality assessment at scale}.
 As referenced in Figure~\ref{fig:teaser}, $\delta$ serves as the key decision signal in our routing framework, determining whether to accept ensemble predictions or seek expert refinement.